ssisk/beam/sdks/java/io/hadoop-input-format/README.md

   .withValueTranslation(myOutputValueType);
 ```

-### Read data from Cassandra using HadoopInputFormatIO transform
+### Read data from Cassandra using Hadoop InputFormat IO transform

 To read data from Cassandra, org.apache.cassandra.hadoop.cql3.CqlInputFormat
 CqlInputFormat can be used which needs following properties to be set.